Want to build your own 24/7 FAQ knowledge base?

 What about text messaging (SMS)?

 While you can certainly have auto-replies for your text messaging queue, you may or may not want to provide them.
 Text messages already have the offline auto-reply, which is a different kind of auto-response.
-If you also provide an automatic greeting, you will want to make sure the overall effect is coherent.

 Does the operator have to use the LH3 webclient?